 In some cases, reinstatement of the employee to their former position may be available.
 Employees may also be entitled to attorney fees and court costs to compensate them for the cost of the lawsuit.

 If you have been terminated due to your membership of a protected group, you may be entitled to relief.
 To pursue that relief, however, you should have competent and experienced representation on your side.
-Call me, Justin Lo, a Los Angeles and Orange County employment lawyer, at (855) 271-3742.
-My consultations are free and confidential.
-I am committed to protecting the rights of all hard-working employees.
+Call us, Petronelli & Ho, Los Angeles and Orange County employment lawyers, at (888) 855-3670.
+Our consultations are free and confidential.
+We are committed to protecting the rights of all hard-working employees.

 Judicial Council of California Civil Jury Instructions, Instruction No. 2500. ↩